michaeltamsil/test-my-math/README.md

 - answer it by tap numbers and shown on middle screen as the answer
 - tap button "done" and see whether right or wrong, wrong or right will give message and after seconds will random the equotation

+## updated
+- add alert whether fail & success
+- have sound when button is tapped
+- if fail / success will play audio

 ## Picture
 ![](./images.png)